Keyfactor/f5-bigiq-rest-orchestrator/readme_source.md

 - **Use Token Authentication** - optional - If you prefer to use F5 Big IQ's Token Authentication to authenticate F5 Big IQ API calls that the integration uses, you will need to add this Custom Field and set the value to True on the managed certificate store.
 If this exists and is set to True for the store, the store userid/password credentials you set for the certificate store will be used once to receive a token.
 This token is then used for all remaining API calls for the duration of the job.
 If this option does not exist or is set to False, the userid/password credentials you set on the certificate store will be used for each API call.
   - **Name**=UseTokenAuth
   - **Display Name**=Use Token Authentication
   - **Type**=Bool
   - **Default Value**={client preference}
   - **Depends on**=unchecked
-  - **Required**=unchecked

-- **Deploy Certificate to Linked Big IP on Renewal** - optional - This setting determines whether renewing a certificate (scheduling a Management-Add job with Overwrite checked) will also deploy that renewed certificate to any "linked" F5 Big IP devices.
-"Links" are determined by searching all F5 Big IQ profiles and virtual servers to see if the certificate being renewed is used by a Big IP device.
-An "immediate" deployment is then scheduled with in F5 Big IQ for each linked Big IP device.
-If this option does not exist or is set to False, deployments will NOT be done.
-  - **Name**=DeployCertificateOnRenewal
-  - **Display Name**=Deploy Certificate to Linked Big IP on Renewal
-  - **Type**=Bool
-  - **Default Value**={client preference}
-  - **Depends on**=unchecked